codemariner/tconf/README.md

   - `Date`
   - `RegExp`
   - `Array<number|boolean|Date|RegExp>`
-- All values can be configured by environment variables.
+- All values can implicitly be configured by environment variables.

 ## Overview